This website is best viewed in a browser that supports web standards.

-Northwest owns all university-provided notebook computers and all university-provided software.
-Therefore, Information Technology (IT) reserves the right to format and reload the hard disk of all university-provided notebook computers without a user's permission.
+Northwest owns all university-provided computing equipment (i.e., desktop, laptop and tablet computers, etc.) and all university-provided software.
+Therefore, Information Technology (IT) reserves the right to format and reload the hard disk of all university-provided computers without a user's permission.

 Alternative storage devices (other than the Microsoft-provided OneDrive personal file storage students have through their Northwest email account) are not provided by Northwest or the IT department.
 The user is solely responsible for purchasing such a device with personal funds.
 Such devices include, but are not limited to, USB Flash/Jump drive and CD.
 Users are encouraged to back-up files on a weekly basis in case of hardware or software failure.